 By Joani Schultz

-Our team recently watched the documentary film, Won’t You Be My Neighbor?
+A few years ago, our team watched the documentary film, Won’t You Be My Neighbor?
 We set out on a community-building afternoon to see the story of Fred Rogers and his 50-year-old TV show.
 (I’d already seen the film at a documentary film fest.
 I just knew I had to share it with my co-workers.)
 I wanted my ministry-minded friends to experience this documentary and visit about our revelations.

 Ministry leaders or not, millions are brought to tears by this film.